-Contributions.
-Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
-Pursuant to O.C.G.A.
-Section §47-3-63, the employer contributions for certain full-time public school support personnel are funded on behalf of the employer by the State of Georgia.
+Contributions: Per Title 47 of the O.C.G.A., contribution requirements of active employees and participating employers, as actuarially determined, are established and may be amended by the TRS Board.
+Pursuant to O.C.G.A. §47-3-63, the employer contributions for certain full-time public school support personnel are funded on behalf of the employer by the State of Georgia.
 Contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Employees were required to contribute 6% of their annual pay during fiscal year 2019.
-The School District's contractually required contribution rate for the year ended June 30, 2019, was 20.90% of annual School District payroll of which 20.38% of payroll was required from the School District and 0.52% of payroll was required from the State.
-For the current fiscal year, employer contributions to the pension plan were \$1,016,612 and \$25,117 from School District and the State, respectively.
+Employees were required to contribute 6% of their annual pay during fiscal year 2020.
+The School District's contractually required contribution rate for the year ended June 30, 2020, was 21.14% of annual School District payroll of which 20.47% of payroll was required from the School District and 0.67% of payroll was required from the State.
+For the current fiscal year, employer contributions to the pension plan were \$1,035,908 and \$28,570 from the School District and the State, respectively.

-Public School Employees Retirement System (PSERS)
+Public School Employees' Retirement System ("PSERS")

-Plan description: PSERS is a cost-sharing multiple-employer defined benefit pension plan established by the Georgia General Assembly in 1969 for the purpose of providing retirement allowances for public school employees who are not eligible for membership in the Teachers Retirement System of Georgia.
+Plan description: PSERS is a cost-sharing multiple-employer defined benefit pension plan established by the Georgia General Assembly in 1969 for the purpose of providing retirement allowances for public school employees who are not eligible for membership in the TRS.
 The ERS Board of Trustees, plus two additional trustees, administers PSERS.
 Title 47 of the O.C.G.A. assigns the authority to establish and amend the benefit provisions to the State Legislature.
-PSERS issues a publicly available financial report that can be obtained at www.ers.ga.gov/formspubs/formspubs.
+PSERS issues a publicly available financial report that can be obtained at www.ers.ga.gov/financials.